 This might come as a surprise, but small group Bible studies study the Bible.
-Central to the Christian faith is the belief that God has revealed Himself to us in His Word.
-But the ultimate goal of studying the Bible together is to point the group to Christ, not to view Bible knowledge as an end in itself, but to see the Bible as a map that leads us to Christ.
+God has revealed Himself to us in His Word, and the ultimate goal of studying the Bible together is to point the group to Christ.
+It’s not about biblical knowledge in itself but about using the Bible as a map that leads us to Jesus.

-Your group needs to experience Christ, not just learn more about the Bible, as valuable as that is.
-In no way do we want to move away from the Bible — it is the Word of God — but as you study the Scripture you want to help your group to see the person to whom the Scriptures point, that is Jesus.
-This is not to look to find Jesus in every text but to look to discover how the text relates and points to Christ and his redemptive work.
+Your group needs to experience Christ, not just learn more about the Bible.
+In no way do we want to move away from the Bible — it is the Word of God — but as you study Scripture, you want to help your group see Jesus.
+Your group should be looking to discover how the text relates to and points to Christ and His redemptive work.

-As a leader your role is to stimulate group members to encounter and experience Christ for themselves.
-One of the most intimidating things that a small group leader faces is thinking that they have to have all the answers – the “map” memorized.
-Leaders don’t need to have all the answers, but they do need to be experiencing Christ for themselves and know how to point others to Him.
-This comes from knowing people’s greatest needs, having an understanding of how real change happens and being skilled at asking good questions that engage the heart.
+Leaders don’t need to have all the answers, but they do need to experience Christ for themselves and know how to point others to Him.
+This comes from knowing people’s greatest needs, having an understanding of how real change happens, and being skilled at asking good questions that engage the heart.

-You want each person in your group to taste, see, and personally encounter Christ as you come to the Scriptures.
+Each person in your group should taste, see and personally encounter Christ as you come to the Bible.

-As a leader (in need of your own bodywork, of course) you want to allow the Scriptures to expose our brokenness and then follow the passage as it points toward a solution and ultimately to a person, Jesus Christ.
-This is how life-change happens.
-If a group stops short of being a catalyst for life-change, it has fallen short of all God intends for the group.
+As a leader, allow the Bible to expose brokenness and help the group follow the passage as it points toward a solution in Jesus Christ.
+This is how life change happens.
+If a group stops short of being a catalyst for life change, it has fallen short of all God intends for it.

 Another element for your small group is training.
-Share practical, helpful, specific things about how to live and minister to others.
-How do you have a Quiet Time?
+Share practical, helpful, specific ideas on how to live and minister to others.
+How do you have a quiet time?
 How do you study the Bible?
 Can you share Christ comfortably with a friend?
 How do you answer someone’s questions about Christianity?
 Can you share your testimony in three minutes?
-If someone did trust Christ with you how would you help him or her grow?
-Help your students develop the skills they need to effectively address situations like these:
+How do you help a new Christian grow?

 It’s also important to pray for other people, issues and events outside your small group.
 Here are some other things to consider for prayer: